 When your credit card processing and POS system are fully integrated, you can depend on one company to help you resolve any issues that come up.
 If your system is cloud-based, they can even access your software and make any necessary changes.
 Only having to contact and work with one company for customer support greatly simplifies things for your business and makes it easier for the company trying to resolve issues since they understand all the aspects of your system.

-When choosing a merchant services provider to supply you with your POS system and your payment processing, be sure to select a company you can count on for excellent customer support.
+When choosing a credit card processing provider to supply you with your POS system and your payment processing, be sure to select a company you can count on for excellent customer support.
 Whether you’re figuring out how to use the system for the first time or running into questions or problems along the way, you want a company that cares about your user experience and will address your needs quickly.

 5. Financial Perks